codeBeamer-Extensions-and-Addons/codebeamer-miro/README.md

 The settings comprise of `Project`- and `Authentication` settings.
 The project settings specify a codeBeamer address in which you can then specify a project to afterwards access it's trackers and import items from.
 The `Inbox Tracker ID` serves as a inbox/dump for cb-items created in Miro.
 More about that [here](@Create-cb-items-from-miro-widgets)

+### Credentials/Security

+*Subject to change / Discussion in progress*

+The credentials you use here are your credentials for the specified codeBeamer instance.
+When you save the settings, the plugin will attempt to get your user informations from the latter using **Basic** authentication over **HTTPS** to verify them.
+Additionally, in order to improve UX, the credentials are stored **_in plaintext_** within your browser's *session storage* to reuse them in subsequent requests to the codeBeamer API.

 ## Sync from codeBeamer to miro

 ![Item picker](readmeImg/plugin_picker.png "Item picker")